clzirbel/BGSU-LaTeX-Templates/README.md

 It is important that equations can be read out loud with a screen reader.
 As of 2/20/2022, pdfLaTeX produced a version that could be read by the Adobe Reader Read Out Loud feature.
+To hear what it sounds like, follow these steps.

+* Open Adobe Reader, then Edit, Preferences, Security (Enhanced), uncheck Enable Protected Mode at startup.
+Re-start Adobe Reader and open your PDF and do:  View, Read Out Loud, Activate Read Out Loud, View, Read Out Loud, Read This Page Only.

 The LaTeX axessibility package is designed to produce text for typeset mathematics that can be read by a screen reader, but it did not work as well as what was produced without the axessibility pacakge.
+For now, the recommendation is to not use the axessibility package.
+Hopefully the axessibility package will improve over time.
-In case this changes in the future, the instructions below may be helpful.
+In case this changes in the future, here is how to use the axessibility package.

-* Edit lines marked with LuaLaTeX in BGSU.cls
-* Process your document with LuaLaTeX so that a screen reader can pronounce the content of your math equations.
+Process your document with LuaLaTeX.
 If you are running LaTeX on your own computer, this may require installing several packages.
-On overleaf, upload the project, then click the Menu and set the compiler to LuaLaTeX.
+On Overleaf, upload the project, then click the Menu and set the compiler to LuaLaTeX.
-This may be the easiest way to get it to work.
-* Check that equations can be read out loud using Adobe Reader.
-You may have to first open Adobe Reader, then Edit, Preferences, Security (Enhanced), uncheck Enable Protected Mode at startup.
-Then re-start Adobe Reader.
-Then open your PDF with Adobe Reader and do:  View, Read Out Loud, Activate Read Out Loud, View, Read Out Loud, Read This Page Only.
-Note:  The spoken version of equations may still not work very well.
-Hopefully the axessibility package will improve over time.
+Code in dissertation.tex and BGSU.cls will detect that you are using LuaLaTeX and will load the axessibility package and other packages.